Tony Pedregon

-Tony Pedregon (born March 8, 1965) is an American two-time NHRA Mello Yello Drag Racing Series Funny Car Champion from Torrance, California.
+Tony Pedregon Lopez (born March 8, 1965) is an American two-time NHRA Mello Yello Drag Racing Series Funny Car Champion from Torrance, California.
 He is also the youngest of the Pedregon brothers.
 His brother Cruz Pedregon is the 1992 and 2008 NHRA Mello Yello Series Funny Car Champion.

 Racing career

 Early Days

-In 1993 Pedregon qualified for his first NHRA event driving a Top Fuel Dragster.
-In 1995 he ran a limited Funny Car Schedule for car owner Larry Minor.
+In 1993, Pedregon qualified for his first NHRA event driving a Top Fuel Dragster.
+In 1995, he ran a limited Funny Car Schedule for car owner Larry Minor.

 John Force Racing Days

-In 1996 Pedregon made his debut at John Force Racing driving a funny car.
-In his first season with the team he made seven final round appearances, winning his first career event at Atlanta and finishing 2nd overall in season points under car owner John Force.
+In 1996, Pedregon made his debut at John Force Racing driving a funny car.
+In his first season with the team, he made seven final round appearances, winning his first career event at Atlanta and finishing second overall in season points under car owner John Force.
 He was also named the inaugural winner of the Automobile Club of Southern California Road to the Future Award.
-In 1997 Tony beat brother Cruz in the first ever funny car final between brothers.
+In 1997, Tony beat brother Cruz in the first ever funny car final between brothers.
 He was also the number one qualifier in three events and made it to five finals.
-In 1998 he won two events in two finals.
-In 1999 Pedregon was the No.1 qualifier at four events and posted the quickest time in history when he clocked a 4.779 second run at Gainesville Raceway.
+In 1998, he won two events in two finals.
+In 1999, Pedregon was the No.1 qualifier at four events and posted the quickest time in history when he clocked a 4.779 second run at Gainesville Raceway.
 He was the runner-up in the Funny Car bonus race at Indianapolis.
 In 2000 Pedregon went to six Finals collecting two wins.

-In 2001 Pedregon won at Englishtown after qualifying 1st, a career first.
+In 2001, Pedregon won at Englishtown after qualifying 1st, a career first.
 He also won back to back races for the first time in his career.
-In 2002 he won six times in eight final rounds and finished 2nd in points for the 4th time in his career.
+In 2002, he won six times in eight final rounds and finished second in points for the fourth time in his career.
 He also won three consecutive races for the first time in his career.
-In 2003 Pedregon finally won the Championship becoming the first driver to win besides John Force since 1992 when brother Cruz won.
-He also won 8 events that season putting him 4th on the all-time career win list.
+In 2003, Pedregon finally won the Championship becoming the first driver to win besides John Force since 1992 when brother Cruz won.
+He also won eight events that season, putting him fourth on the all-time career win list.
 Pedregon decided at the end of the season to go join brother Cruz and form Pedregon Racing.